-Ex-NFL Exec Calls David Andrews’ New Contract With Patriots ‘Horrible”
+Ex-NFL Exec Calls David Andrews’ New Patriots Contract ‘Horrible”

 The New England Patriots got a great deal when they signed starting center David Andrews to a three-year contract extension, according to one former NFL executive.

-Joe Banner, who served as president of the Philadelphia Eagles from 1995 to 2012 and CEO of the Cleveland Browns from 2012 to 2013, called the reported three-year, $9 million extension “horrible.”
+Joe Banner, who served as president of the Philadelphia Eagles from 1995 to 2012 and CEO of the Cleveland Browns from 2012 to 2013 and now works for ESPN as an analyst, called the reported three-year, $9 million extension “absolutely horrible.”

 Banner clarified his tweet, saying it was a bad deal for Andrews, not the Patriots.